Fatboy Slim Performs Epic VR Concert in ENGAGE Featuring Some of His Greatest Hits

-/EIN News/ -- NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- ENGAGE XR Holdings Plc (AIM: EXR; Euronext Growth: EXR), a virtual reality ('VR') technology company and provider of virtual communications solutions in the metaverse, today hosted an epic Virtual Reality (VR) concert titled “Eat Sleep VR Repeat” in the metaverse starring Norman Cook, AKA Fatboy Slim, including some of his greatest hits in his first completely virtual concert.
+NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- ENGAGE XR Holdings Plc EXR, a virtual reality ('VR') technology company and provider of virtual communications solutions in the metaverse, today hosted an epic Virtual Reality (VR) concert titled "Eat Sleep VR Repeat" in the metaverse starring Norman Cook, AKA Fatboy Slim, including some of his greatest hits in his first completely virtual concert.
 Known as one of the most influential, creative and progressive DJs and musicians of his time, attendees were treated to a free immersive concert experience where they had the opportunity to get up close and personal with the icon.

 "While there have been music performances in the metaverse before, the Fatboy Slim concert took things to the next level with many different areas to explore, visuals and audio that enhanced attendees' senses making the virtual event an almost hypnotic experience," said David Whelan, CEO and co-founder of ENGAGE XR.
 "Norman wanted to make sure that his fans were treated to the VR event of the year and he didn't disappoint."